Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 4. Long Max to follow Big Bertha

-Searching for something they could stuff into their Eastern Front to make themselves look bigger, they glanced out at sea and hit on the idea of transplantation instead of simple enhancement.
+Searching for something they could get to their Eastern Front, German military engineers glanced out at sea and hit on the idea of transplantation instead of simple enhancement .
 To put it simply, the Long Max was a naval gun, the biggest one the Germans had.
 Luckily it quickly got its land legs: on the battlefield it showed its potency by shooting off 1,600 pound shells a respectable distance ... of 30 miles.

 (Comparison of 30.5 cm/50 and 38 cm/45 guns, image by Peter Lienau)

-American naval ordnance on wheels; a 14in., 30 mile gun... entire train composed of rail artillery...
+A naval ordnance on wheels - a 14in., 30 mile gun... an entire train composed of rail artillery...

 But that wasn't enough.
 The Paris Gun wasn't named because it reminded those warm-hearted Krupps of the famous City Of Light.
 Hardly.
 Another transplanted naval piece, the gun has sometimes been called the first terror weapon.